cch5ng/music_machine_2015/README.md

 ### Status
 * hid or disabled sliders other than track 1 in order to troubleshoot
+* right now with only track 1 > volume slider enabled, not seeming to have the Tracker.afterFlush()

 * (TODO) would like to refactor: currently a lot of redundancy so would like to be able to add new tracks more easily
 * (TODO) need 2 more speed sliders